 At a glance

-The 108’s cabin has as much scope for customisation as the outside, and with all the sparkly bits and bobs on offer, it has a cheerful atmosphere.
-However, it doesn’t feel as plush inside as the best city cars.
+The Peugeot 108’s cabin has a cheerful atmosphere but doesn’t feel as plush inside as the best city cars.
 Too many of the plastics in your eyeline are hard and scratchy, and some of the panels lower down flex and wobble too much.
-Quality isn’t the cabin’s only problem, either.
-All but entry-level Access cars have a touch-screen infotainment system, but it’s hopelessly confusing to use.
-It’s also impossible to read the screen in bright sunlight, something there’s plenty of with the rag-top version.
-What’s more, the steering only adjusts for height and not reach, while the entry-level version also misses out on a height-adjusting driver’s seat.
-That means getting comfy at the wheel could be an issue for some drivers.
+The steering only adjusts for height and not reach, which means getting comfy at the wheel could be an issue for some drivers.
+A 7.0-inch touchscreen infotainment system is included on all models, which is an upgrade from the disappointing earlier version fitted when we tested the 108.

 The 108 isn’t as roomy as the best-in-class, but cabin space is still pretty good for such a small car.
-There’s sufficient leg- and headroom for four adults to sit in reasonable comfort.
-Unless you specify the fabric roof, that is, which eats into rear headroom so much that anyone even vaguely approaching six feet tall will find life seriously uncomfortable.
+There’s sufficient leg and headroom for four adults to sit in reasonable comfort.
+If you specify the fabric roof in the Top model though, taller adults might struggle.
 The 108’s 196-litre boot has enough room for a few small shopping bags, but many rivals offer you more space.
-There’s also a hefty lip to load items over and the basic Access version misses out on a split-folding rear seat.
+There’s also a hefty lip to load items over.